DangerCat69/DangerCat69/README.md

 - 👋 Hi, I’m @DangerCat
 - 👀 I’m interested in coding stuff
+- 💻 I know how to code in: C++, C#, Python, HTML and CSS
-- 🌱 I’m currently learning how to code and math
+- 🌱 I’m currently learning how to code in SQL, Blazor and JavaScript
 - 📫 How to reach me: My discord user is Dangercat_.
-(Be warned, I may be slow to reply)
+- 🌻I have AuDHD (ADHD and autism)

 <!---
 DangerCat69/DangerCat69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.